Bridging Loans: What They Are & How To Get One

 • Download and optimise your credit reports: Once you’ve downloaded your credit reports, your broker will help to identify any inaccurate or outdated information that could slow down the process.

 • Finding the right lender and submitting your application: Your broker will be able to quickly identify lenders who specialise in arranging bridging loans.
-Saving you time and, potentially, some money too.
-They’ll also be able to help prepare your application – along with all the necessary documentary evidence required for this type of loan.
+Saving you time and, potentially, some money.
+They’ll also be able to help prepare your application, along with all the necessary documentary evidence required for this type of loan.

 How much will a bridging finance broker cost?

-It depends on the complexity of the application but, typically, bridging loan brokers will charge a percentage of the amount borrowed – usually between 0.5%-2%.
-Some brokers may just charge a flat fee (anywhere between £500-£1,500).
+It depends on the complexity of the application, but typically, bridging loan brokers charge a percentage of the amount borrowed, usually between 0.5% and 2%.
+Some brokers may charge a flat fee (anywhere between £500 and £1,500).

-Depending on the broker you choose, payment of the fee is usually made once the loan has been completed.
+Depending on the broker you choose, the fee is usually paid once the loan has been completed.
 A broker could ask for part of the fee to be paid once a conditional offer has been received and a final payment once the loan has been completed.

 Are bridging loans a good idea?

 This depends on your circumstances.
-Bridging finance can offer a lifeline to property developers, landlords, businesses and house-hunters in situations where timing is of the essence and other financial products such as residential mortgages are not an option for whatever reason.
+Bridging finance can offer a lifeline to property developers, landlords, businesses, and house hunters in situations where timing is of the essence and other financial products, such as residential mortgages, are not an option.

 When they can be useful